Fighting Game Resource.

 Shop, or Donating

-And feel free to hit me up on my personal Facebook...
+Thank you for reading TFG's About Page.
+Feel free to hit me up on my personal Facebook.

 Fighters Generation is an independent fan site with no direct